-It is vital to the safety of workers that all insulating rubber gloves be visibly inspected before each use.
+To ensure both safety and performance it is vital to the safety of electrical workers that all insulating rubber gloves be visibly inspected before each use.
 Insulating glove inspection requirements differ with each Class of glove (read more about Insulating Glove Classes).

 Learn how to correctly and safely store insulating rubber gloves.